hanjingo/doc/interview.md

 Caching is the temporary storage of frequently accessed data in a high-speed storage layer to reduce latency and database load.
 Cache update strategies determine how the cache stays synchronized with the source of truth.
 The main strategies are Cache-Aside, Read-Through, Write-Behind, and Write-Around.
 Each makes different trade-offs between consistency, performance, and complexity.

 For more info, see: [Caching Design#Caching Strategy](SYSTEM_DESIGN/caching.md)

+#### How you'd design a caching layer to improve the performance of your distributed key-value store, and how you would handle cache invalidation or synchronization across nodes?

+To ensure your caching layer is as efficient and reliable as possible, you'll want to implement strategies like cache-aside, where the application checks the cache first, and only queries the primary database on a miss, subsequently populating the cache.
+For replication, using asynchronous replication with master-replica setups, similar to how Redis clusters operate, ensures high availability and fault tolerance, though you must carefully consider the trade-offs regarding data consistency during failures.

+For more info, see: [Caching Design](SYSTEM_DESIGN/caching.md)

 ### Auth